JesseBrown1980/bank-account-transcrtions/README.md

 # Bank Account Transactions Microservice

 A Bank account transactions microservice with Spring Boot, Postgres as Database, and RabbitMQ for async communication.
-This microservice is responsible for creating user account and balances for provided currencies that are defined as an `enum`:
+This microservice is responsible for creating user accounts and balances for provided currencies that are defined as an `enum`:

 ```java